 How do I register?

-If you’ve received a letter saying you need to re-register, you can register online.
-If you can't get online, registration forms are available from all our customer service centres.
+The easiest way to register to vote is online.
+If you can't get online, you can call us on 0116 454 1000.
+Alternatively, registration forms are available from all our customer service centres.

 Why should I register?

-Registering to vote enables you to have your say and take part in the democratic process, which decides how the city and the country is run.
+It is a legal requirement to register to vote.
+It also enables you to have your say and take part in the democratic process, which decides how the city and the country is run.

 Your credit rating may be affected if you're not on the electoral register, which might affect your ability to get a mortgage, loan or mobile phone contract.